Star Mazda Graduate Rusty Mitchell Named Co-Driver of Project Libra Radical SR9

 The team’s journey to get to this point has been challenging.
 It was the first team to run an LMP2 car with the new formula engine in mid-2010 at Mid-Ohio, but it did not compete at all in 2011 due to concerns about engine reliability.

-The team is confident – and excited – about its engine program
+The team is confident – and excited – about its engine program now, however.

 “We tested this configuration for the first time in North Carolina on the actual second day of the Sebring test this February,” Dawson said.